Rick Wysocki

 <img

-Then, as with any image tag, we need to include the source for the file.
-This is extremely easy now that we’ve called the image as a resource and assigned it to a variable: we just need to add .RelPermalink
+Then, like any image tag, we need to include the source for the file.
+This is easy, since we’ve called the image as a resource and assigned it to a variable: we just need to add .RelPermalink

 to get the URL.